Can you pay student loans with a credit card?

 Best for earning Amex Membership Rewards points

-This card isn’t offering a bonus at the moment.
-But having a no-annual-fee credit card (see rates & fees) that earns 2x points per $1 on $50,000 in purchases per year is an excellent deal.
+This card has a welcome bonus of 15,000 bonus points after spending $3,000 in eligible purchases within the first three months of card membership and having a no-annual-fee credit card (see rates & fees) that earns 2x points per $1 on $50,000 in purchases per year is an excellent deal.
 Similar no-annual-fee small-business cards have a lower earning rate.

 The Amex Blue Business Plus card earns 2x Amex Membership Rewards points on the first $50,000 in purchases per calendar year (then 1x Membership Rewards point per $1 on all purchases).

 Although the Amex Blue Business Plus is a credit card with a set credit limit, Amex offers the ability to spend above your limit.
 This is helpful for small-business owners with a large upcoming purchase.